kali11/AI-agent-workshops/Day1/Lab3/README.md

 chain.invoke({"messages": chat_history.messages})
 ```

-3. Now the memory will be handled by Langchain. **RunnableWithMessageHistory** is a class that allows us to use memory with Runnables.
+3. Now, the memory will be handled by Langchain. **RunnableWithMessageHistory** is a class that allows us to use memory with Runnables.
 A few remarks here:
 - **RunnableWithMessageHistory** encloses a chain
 - second argument is a function that returns chat history
 - third argument is a key for input. <u>It needs to match the placeholder in a promp template</u>